mtlynch/mtlynch.io/content/retrospectives/2021/04/index.md

 ## Optimizing order fulfillment through time-shifting

 When I first started selling TinyPilots, the fulfillment process was a huge mess.
 It took me almost the entire day to pack orders, bring them to the post office, then send customers their tracking numbers by hand.
-Since then, my girlfriend joined the company and handles fulfillment.
+Since then, my girlfriend has joined the company and handles fulfillment.
 That works great, but we still have [the thundering herd problem](/retrospectives/2020/10/#inventory-shortages-and-the-thundering-herd-problem).
-We'll go through some lulls, and then a huge surge of orders comes in and overwhelms us.
+We'll go through some lulls, and then a massive surge of orders comes in and overwhelms us.

 Most of the reason order surges are so painful is that we do just-in-time order packing.
 When an order comes in, we print the necessary documents and labels, grab the right parts, flash a disk with the latest TinyPilot software, pack everything into a box, and ship it out.
 That process takes 5-10 minutes per order.